atlassian/jenkins-for-jira/app/README.md

 ## Common Issues

-- When run `forge deploy`, if everything is good except for 2 acceptable errors...`invalid value 'devops:deploymentInfoProvider' in modules`
+1. For unsuccessful `forge deploy`, run `forge deploy --no-verify` if everything is good except for 2 acceptable errors...
+     - `invalid value 'devops:deploymentInfoProvider' in modules`
-`invalid value 'devops:buildInfoProvider' in modules` Run `forge deploy --no-verify`
+     - `invalid value 'devops:buildInfoProvider' in modules`